 Unipol has invested a lot in energy saving measures:

-- most boilers are highly efficient condenser or combi boilers with instant hot water (so no tank of water to heat)
+- Most boilers are highly efficient condenser or combi boilers with instant hot water (so no tank of water to heat)

-- we have insulated the coldest walls of our houses
+- We have insulated the coldest walls of our houses

-- we use energy efficient appliances
+- We use energy efficient appliances

-- all of our houses are doubled glazed
+- All of our houses are doubled glazed

-- we have a lot of low energy lighting (and we are changing more to low energy each month)
+- We have a lot of low energy lighting (and we are changing more to low energy each month)

 - We buy direct from suppliers, so it is cheaper (in almost all cases) for Unipol to buy energy than it would be for a tenant.

-In 2017-2018, where tenants on all inclusive rents make savings, we are going to share the amount saved with tenants: The savings will be split 50:50 between the tenants and Unipol (to help us pay for further energy efficient measures that will bring even greater savings).
+In 2017-2018, where tenants on all inclusive rents make savings, we are going to share the amount saved with tenants: the savings will be split 50:50 between the tenants and Unipol (to help us pay for further energy efficient measures that will bring even greater savings).
 If we had done this in 2016-2017 (the last year we have all the figures for) the average tenant would have got a refund of £36.13 back at the end of the year – so well worth using energy responsibly whilst still keeping warm.

 A few things that increase costs:

-- smaller houses use more energy per person than larger houses because the cost of heating the common parts and standing charges are split between fewer people – so people in smaller houses need to be more careful
+- Smaller houses use more energy per person than larger houses because the cost of heating the common parts and standing charges are split between fewer people – so people in smaller houses need to be more careful

-- if someone leaves the house or flat, then this has the same effect and the costs for those staying increase – again extra care is needed.
+- If someone leaves the house or flat, then this has the same effect and the costs for those staying increase – again extra care is needed.

 We will track your energy usage throughout the year.
 Every two months we will send you a statement with a graph showing the amount of spend expected vs the actual spend.
-The graph will also compare the usage this year vs last year:
+The graph will also compare the usage this year versus last year: